 A buyer’s agent should be YOUR advocate, including all of the information you need to make a smart offer.
 A listing agent can provide comparable sales information regarding the property they have listed – to the potential buyers – but, they cannot LEGALLY, provide an opinion regarding what the property might actually be worth.

 An agent who represents the seller will profit directly if YOU overpay!
-This is a direct conflict of interest.
+This is a direct conflict to a buyers best interest.

 A real estate agent who is serving as a “buyer’s agent” to a buyer can offer an opinion regarding what a water front property might actually be worth.
 By working with an agent that is your “buyer’s agent” you are represented by your own agent.

-3. Many waterfront properties for sale today, reflect the Sellers’ list pricing.
+3. Sometimes waterfront properties for sale today, reflect the Sellers’ list pricing.